When it comes to paying for care, every little helps.

 - You're not subject to immigration control

 Claiming Carer's Allowance can have a knock-on effect on other benefits both you and the person you care for receive.
-If you wish to apply for Carer's Allowance you can do so by visiting www.gov.uk/carers-allowance/how-to-claim and pressing the ‘Apply now’ button.
-Claims can be backdated by up-to 3 months.
+If you wish to apply for Carer's Allowance you can do so by visiting the Gov website and pressing the ‘Apply now’ button.
+Claims can be backdated by up to 3 months.

 Winter Fuel Payments

-If you’re over the age of 65 you might be entitled to ‘Winter Fuel Payment’ which is between £100-£300 a year to help pay for your heating bills.
-You are automatically entitled to Winter Fuel Payments if you are a permanent resident of the UK and are over the age of 65.
+If born on or before 26th September 1956, you might be entitled to ‘Winter Fuel Payment’ which is between £150-£300 a year to help pay for your heating bills.
+You are automatically entitled to Winter Fuel Payments if you are a permanent resident of the UK and were born on or before the date previously stated.

 There are a few provisos which affect eligibility, such as if you have been in hospital for over a year.
-Find out more about the provisos which affect eligibility here.
+Find out more about the provisos which affect eligibility.

 Warm Home Discount Scheme

-If you already receive the Guarantee Credit part of Pension Credit or are on a low income, you might be eligible for £140 off your electricity bill for Winter 2018-19.
+If you already receive the Guarantee Credit part of the Pension Credit or are on a low income, you might be eligible for £150 off your electricity bill for Winter 2022-2023.
 The Warm Home Discount Scheme is a one-off discount on your electricity bill between September and March.
 This discount is credited to you through your electricity supplier, contact them directly to see if you qualify.